LordMVP/PruebaSophos/README.md

 # SophosFredyvega

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+this project was created in the language of angular development 7, with the purpose of observing the skills as a developer in said language

 ## Development server